 - Learn that stored procedures are less vulnerable but still susceptible.

-- Validate input against allow or deny lists, being allow lists the preferred ones.
+- Validate input against allow or deny lists, making allow lists the preferred ones.

-OWASP provides a list of what to look for in the source code at a high level:
+OWASP provides a list of what to look for in the source code.

 - Data Flow